splynx/powerlynx-doc/networking/teltonika.md

 4. Set Landing page to External
 5. Enable Password encoding
 6. Set Landing page address to `https://powerlynx_domain/redirect-flow` where powerlynx_domain should be replaced by your Powerlynx domain
-7. Set Success page to `Original URL`
+7. Set Success page to `Original URL` OR, you can modify it as described [here](https://docs.powerlynx.app/system/status-page.html#teltonika-redirect-to-the-status-page-after-logging-in) to redirect your customers to an external page if needed.

 ![Teltonika hotspot general](images/teltonika_hotspot_general.png){data-zoomable}